drf-forms/drf-schema-adapter/docs/docs/export_app/index.md

 - on-the-fly generation
 - on-disk files generation

-Before you are able to use any of these features, you'll have to enable `exporter-app` in your `setting.py`
+Before you are able to use any of these features, you'll have to enable `export-app` in your `setting.py`

 ```
 ## settings.py